agile-lab-dev/Data-Product-Specification/README.md

 # Data Product Specification

 This repository wants to define an open specification to define data products with the following principles in mind:
-- Data Product as an indipendent unit of deployment
+- Data Product as an independent unit of deployment
-- Technology indipendence
+- Technology independence
 - Extensibility

 With an open specification it will be possible to create services for automatic deployment and interoperable components to build a Data Mesh platform.